Andrzej Wierciński: Work

-Wierciński has generated research accomplishments in his subject areas that demonstrate his scholarly expertise both in the range of his works and their broad, contentful composition.
-He understands hermeneutics as a specific mindset of openness that admits neither a priori nor apodictic demarcations between domains of knowledge but instead sits decidedly between them to overcome the compartmentalization of knowledge forms from each other.
-Despite the postmodern format of this hermeneutic in-between—which of course will not be raised to a trans-regional, conceptually achievable absolutism—Wierciński positions hermeneutics within the horizon of a human being’s specific ability to attain truth, which actualizes itself in the history of knowledge and its forms.
+Wierciński understands hermeneutics as a specific mindset of openness that admits neither a priori nor apodictic demarcations between domains of knowledge but instead sits decidedly between them to overcome the compartmentalization of knowledge forms from each other.
+Despite the postmodern format of this hermeneutic in-between—which will not be raised to a trans-regional, conceptually achievable absolutism—Wierciński positions hermeneutics within the horizon of a human being's specific ability to attain truth, which actualizes itself in the history of knowledge and its forms.
 He understands the philosophy of religion as the hermeneutic mediation between the incommensurable knowledge forms of religion/theology and philosophy, which are not separated from one another but rather allude to one another both genealogically and constitutively.

-To bring theology and philosophy into conversation with each other, Wierciński has edited an entire row of anthologies, organized conferences, and taken part in many himself with talks.
-The hermeneutic in-between, which he takes up under numerous titles in lectures and publications, emblematically indicates a theoretical form and his marked talent for organizing and facilitating scholarly endeavors.
+Wierciński has edited a row of anthologies, organized conferences, and taken part in public talks.
 In teaching and research, Wierciński is primarily concerned with lingually oriented phenomenological hermeneutics, with the approaches of Hans-Georg Gadamer, Paul Ricoeur, and the hermeneutic reappropriation of the metaphysics of the Middle Ages, in conversation with Martin Heidegger, Gustav Siewerth, German Idealism—especially Schelling—as well as with the hermeneutics of education, communication, medicine, psychoanalysis, law, and architecture.
 The main focus of his writing has been the hermeneutic retrieval of medieval metaphysics.
-His hermeneutics of education and hermeneutics of medicine contribute to a better understanding of the relationship between human social sciences and natural sciences and their impact on contemporary society.
-As a prolific author, an accomplished manager, and knowledge facilitator, he serves on the advisory boards of many international societies and on the editorial boards of international academic journals.

-Wierciński received the 2019 Hermes Award: A Book of the Year in Phenomenological Hermeneutics (IIH) for his two books, Hermeneutics of Education: Exploring and Experiencing the Unpredictability of Education and Existentia Hermeneutica: Understanding as the Mode of Being in the World that are the outstanding accomplishments of his hermeneutic path.